valencik/mastersAPSC/documents/thesis/thesis.md

 C.Le Brun	C.Le Brun,	C.Le brun	C.LeBrun	C.Lebrun	C.le Brun
 ```

+As the progression of transformations shows, an author name that becomes non unique in transformaiton 1 will continue to appear in the output results of transformations 2 and 3.
+Some authors have the unfortunately luck of being misrepresented 6 different times.
+Surnames composed of multiple words separated by spaces appear to be the most prone to errors.
+The output of transformation 3 provides a reasonable list to apply additional analysis to.
+There are 3063 groups of author names identified as duplicates in the transformation 3 analysis (and 6561 author names in total).

 We have significantly reduced the amount of authors names that should be subject to additional analysis.
 Additionally it is worth repeating analysis.
 Performing the Levenshtein distance analysis on the 'nopunc' list would catch author names wher an initial has been omitted as an edit distance of 1.